ComputationalPsychiatry/UniQC/README.md

 ## Demos

+### Make example data
+Some of the demos require example data, which are created based on the multi-echo data references above (Heunis et al.) and the `make_example_data` script which can be found in demo/Paper.

 ### MrImage
 `MrImage/demo_add_overlay.m`: Illustrates how to use plot with overlayImages and compares it to an implementation using native MATLAB code.